jaxonc/AIE7/15_A2A_LangGraph/README.md

 Build a LangGraph Graph to "use" your application.

 Do this by creating a Simple Agent that can make API calls to the 🤖Agent Node above through the A2A protocol.
+##### ✅ Answer:
+In simple_app.py

 ### ❓ Question #1:

 What are the core components of an `AgentCard`?
+##### ✅ Answer:
+Description, i/o format, capabilities, and skills

 ### ❓ Question #2:

 Why is A2A (and other such protocols) important in your own words?
+##### ✅ Answer:
+I like to think of A2A as an analog to websites as MCP is to API.
+A provider can expose direct use to website funtionality through an API or require that you interact with the site to access the functionality for whatever reason.

 ### 🚧 Advanced Build: